bsmg/beat-saber-community-wiki/mapping.md

 ## I'm having issues uploading the map to BeatSaver, it says the format is invalid but everything looks right.
 If you have Windows file extensions turned off, then you might have unknowingly saved your files with names like `cover.jpg.jpg`.
 To turn off file extensions in Windows, see the following image:

-## How do I get the "Mappers" role on the Beat Saber Modding Group Discord?
-Please use this google form https://docs.google.com/forms/d/1GtIN_i-ddvLb0AHGmZMYEIVjbeTTwqqbMxPXNjDywIo/

 ![File Extensions](/uploads/images/file-extensions.png "File Extensions")

 ## I want to double the BPM of my song, is there an easy way to do that?
 Here is a [Python3 Script](https://cdn.discordapp.com/attachments/442372806705938434/447910905972523008/beat-saber-time-multiplier.zip) that will multiply the BPM and `_time` values in your JSON file by any given factor.